jesshewitt/haywire-cafe/docs/index.md

 ![Step 3](./images/process/3-mix.png)

-### Add some post processing
+### Add some effects

-Technically, this is pre-processing...scanlines and an inverted vignette are applied before the palette instead of at the end.
+Scanlines and an inverted vignette are applied here, rather than at the end, to allow for a specific distribution of the palette.

 ![Step 4](./images/process/4-scanlinesvignette.png)